apache/pulsar/site2/docs/functions-develop.md

 This tutorial walks you through how to develop Pulsar Functions.

 ## Available APIs
-In Java, Python, and Go, you have two options to write Pulsar Functions.
+In Java and Python, you have two options to write Pulsar Functions.
+In Go, you can use Pulsar Functions SDK for Go.

 Interface | Description | Use cases
 :---------|:------------|:---------
-Language-native interface | No Pulsar-specific libraries or special dependencies required (only core libraries from Java/Python/Go). | Functions that do not require access to the function [context](#context).
+Language-native interface | No Pulsar-specific libraries or special dependencies required (only core libraries from Java/Python). | Functions that do not require access to the function [context](#context).
 Pulsar Function SDK for Java/Python/Go | Pulsar-specific libraries that provide a range of functionality not provided by "native" interfaces. | Functions that require access to the function [context](#context).

 The language-native function, which adds an exclamation point to all incoming strings and publishes the resulting string to a topic, has no external dependencies.
 The following example is language-native function.